-I'm a PhD candidate in the Molecular Ecology and Evolution Lab at Lund University, Sweden.
-My PhD project explores molecular interactions between avian hosts and their microbes.
+I'm a recent PhD graduate in the Molecular Ecology and Evolution Lab at Lund University, Sweden.
+My PhD project explored molecular interactions between avian hosts and their microbes.
 I have a huge passion for science and love to constantly learn new things about nature.

 In my research I use molecular techniques and bioinformatic tools to study the evolution of genomes, transcriptomes and microbiomes.
-In addition to my PhD, I collaborate with colleagues in several interesting projects involving genomics.
+In addition to my PhD project, I collaborate with colleagues in several interesting projects involving genomics.
 For more information about my work, please see the Research page.

-- 6 Feb 2017 - Paper about transcriptomics of urban birds accepted in Scientific Reports.
+- 30 Oct 2017 - Paper about direct PCR of gut microbiomes accepted in mSystems.